chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 I'm in conversations with a few companies, but Sungrow is my top choice because this role aligns better with my career goals.
 I'm genuinely excited about this opportunity.

 > If we make you an offer today, would you accept?
-> How serious are you about this opportunity?

 That's wonderful!
 I'm very motivated to join Sungrow.
 Assuming the offer aligns with our discussions, I'm ready to accept.

 > When would you need to give us an answer if we make an offer?

 I'd like about two days to carefully review the offer.
 It's an important decision, so I can give you my final answer by next Monday.

+> How serious are you about this opportunity?

+I'm very motivated to join Sungrow.
+I was really impressed by sungrow's mission "clean power for all".
+It's is exactly the kind of impactful project I'm looking to contribute to.

 ### Job & Work